 Independent of Weather Conditions

 Precast is manufactured offsite in a covered environment which means terrazzo precast is not weather dependent like other building products.
-Terrazzo units are delivered on time and allow for a cleaner and safer working space for contractors.
+Terrazzo units are delivered on time and allow for cleaner and safer working spaces for contractors.

 Durability of Precast Terrazzo

 Terrazzo is known for its durability, lasting the lifetime of building structures.
-While terrazzo is commonly used as a flooring application, the durability is transferred in the making of stair treads, countertop slabs, and wall base.
+While terrazzo is commonly used as a flooring application, the durability is transferred in the making of stair treads, countertops, and wall bases.
 It can go through years of wear and tear and remain resilient.

 Custom Precast Terrazzo Fabrication in Virtually Any Color and Size

 Terrazzo provides a wide range of design options.
 It’s one of the only building products where you can create anything you like with excellent durability and quality.
 And the colors hold well over time.
 Aggregates are different in type and size as well.
 You can gaze over marble or glass chips and select unique blends for extraordinary results.
 Furthermore, products can be manufactured in various sizes and dimensions allowing architects to plan a precast element built to fit their indoor space.